PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 ordinary rejections, and production call boundaries remain unchanged.
 No strict xfail remains for this owner.

+### QLinear SiLU prefix ownership extraction

+The corrected 513-line owner now resides in `passes/qlinear_silu_prefix_layout.py`.
+Its function AST is identical to the corrected lowerer predecessor at checkpoint `0cf699fd`.
+The lowerer retains the historical private name as a one-return compatibility wrapper, so the ordered QLinear recovery helper and both of its production boundaries remain unchanged.
+The owner module imports only ModelIR utilities and cannot import the central lowerer.

+Direct owner and wrapper executions are compared on deep-copied LOGISTIC, decomposed HardSigmoid, legacy-adapter, and reserved-name collision graphs.
+They produce identical statistics, complete graph/tensor fingerprints, layout state, and diagnostic metadata.
+Architecture checks retain pre-mutation planning, conditional pruning, ordered consumer deduplication, exact 513-line ownership, the thin wrapper, and the existing recovery sequence.
+This is a mechanical ownership move after the separately committed correctness fixes.

 ### Dependency metadata

 `uv.lock` now reports the repository version as 2.6.4, matching the current